ScreamingHawk/cosmos-influence-bot/README.md

 [Michael Standen](https://michael.standen.link)

 This software is provided under the [MIT License](https://tldrlegal.com/license/mit-license) so it's free to use so long as you give me credit.

+To support the project you can donate some ether to `0x455fef5aeCACcd3a43A4BCe2c303392E10f22C63`.